-David Dunn's memorial will be held in the College Chapel at 4pm on Friday 3rd November 2017.
+David Dunn's memorial was held in the College Chapel on Friday 3rd November 2017.

 We are sad to report that Sybil Henderson, widow of Reg (Jock) Henderson, has died.